 Now, it’s not a top-of-the-line vehicle.
 It’s a 2016, so they’re wanting to sell those to make room for the 2017s.
 It doesn’t have automatic seats or built-in automatic garage door openers (so I’ll have to go back to using that one that clips onto the visor and I’ll have to be sure my seat is just where I need it to be, before I leave the driveway).
 There’s not a lot of leg-room in the back seat (which means that I’ll still have to drive David’s bigger car back and forth to Fort Worth because the car seat works better in the larger car (Yes, keep saying that over and over: The car seat works better in the larger car.
 The car seat works better in the larger car.)
 But it’s a NEW CAR!!
 It’s our first brand-new car since that yellow and white Chevy Nova, back in 1973.
 So, pretty special.

 I drove the new car to church last Sunday, and back home again.
-Then I got sick with some runny nose/coughing thing and didn’t get out img_2345again until Thursday.
+Then I got sick with some runny nose/coughing thing and didn’t get out again until Thursday.
 I was at the grocery store when the sun went down; I’d forgotten about the horrible grackles that invade the streets around the grocery store and nearby fast food places.
 So, when I came out of the store and got to the car?
 Yes, I’ve driven it twice and it’s already gotten its first bird poop splat.

 *The term “Goodbye, Old Paint” comes from an old song.
 You can find the lyrics here and a video here.